adharsh277/f1-data-pipeline/README.md

 ## 👨‍👩‍👧 Group Contribution
 This project was a full-team effort, developed with the passion of an F1 pit crew and the speed of a GitHub Action 🛠️⚡

-Adharsh — DevOps engineer & data pipeline commander 👨‍💻
+Shivali —  Data pipeline commander 👨‍💻& project hype manager ☁️⚔️

-Vaishali — Power BI dashboard queen 👑📊
+Vaishali — Power BI dashboard & Python

-Shivali — Azure storage ninja & project hype manager ☁️⚔️
+Adharsh — DevOps engineer & Azure storage

 Together, we turned laps of raw CSVs into beautiful dashboards, and managed not to crash into NullTypeError() on the last turn 🏎️💥